 Dividing Marital Property

-Virginia is an equitable distribution state, meaning that if the parties can’t agree, the marital property will be distributed based on equity and fairness.
+Division of marital property is based on the state’s equitable distribution process.
+This means that if the parties cannot agree, the marital property will be distributed based on equity and fairness.

 Major Factors Considered